 Cancer continues to be one of the deadliest diseases that adversely impacts the large population

 paclitaxel (PTX), etc. that have been integrated into the modern practice of cancer treatment.

 The demand for natural products raises exponentially as they are generally considered to be

-Nanomedicines owing to their unique structural and functional attributes help to fix the above challenges for improved translational outcomes.
-This review summarises the prospects and challenges of a nanotechnologybased drug delivery approach for the delivery of plant-based anticancer drugs.
+Nanomedicines owing to their unique structural and functional attributes help to fix the above challenges

+of a nanotechnology-based drug delivery approach for the delivery of plant-based anticancer drugs.